Welcome to Year 6

 A normal day in Year 6 consists of Spelling, Maths, English and Comprehension every day, with a selection of non-core subjects through the week including: Games, PE, Science, RE, Music, Spanish or Computing, History or Geography and PSHE.

 As readers, we will use a variety of texts from the school reading spine.
-We will study a range of texts about adaptation and evolution; study a range of fiction and non-fictions texts and books about rivers and mountains; and study a selection of traditional Jewish stories and compare them to Christian stories.
+We will study a range of texts about adaptation and evolution; study a range of fiction and non-fiction texts and books about environment; and study a selection of stories and poems.

-As mathematicians, we will learn about place value in numbers to 1,000,000 and 10,000,000.
+As mathematicians, we will learn about place value in numbers to 10,000,000.
 We will also learn about integers and negative numbers.
-We will learn about prime numbers to 100 and short and long division.
+We will learn about the four rules of number (addition, subtraction, multiplication and division) and working with fractions.

-As geographers, we will learn about the natural world.
-The children will examine climate zones in depth, learn about the terms ‘biome’ and ‘vegetation belts,’ and further develop their understanding of physical geography around the world.
+As geographers, we will learn about mapping the world, locating places and reading maps, and conducting fieldwork and presenting findings.
+We will further develop our understanding of physical geography around the world.

 As theologians, we will consider the question, do you have to believe in God to be good?
 We will explore what good means to different people.
 We will learn about Buddhism, enlightenment, the Four Noble Truths and the Eightfold Path followed in daily life.
 We will also learn about humanist beliefs and the beliefs of an atheist.

-As computer users, we will learn how harmful adults can find out our personal information and we will recognise ways to minimise the risks of working online.
-Also, we will understand the purpose of a network, know how to search for exact phrases, and be able to evaluate and verify online information.
+As users of technology, we will learn how protecting ourselves online, and we will recognise ways to minimise the risks of working online.
+Also, we will learn how to use iPads to create 3D images, using CAD (computer aided design).

 As musicians, we will explore patterns in music, from a range of composers across many centuries and create our own pattern pieces in music.
 We shall extend both our recorder and handbell playing and develop an appreciation of a wide range of musical styles.